Zoooook/ColoradoCovidData/README.md

 This script parses data from CDPHE into an easily graphable tsv file.

+There currently is not a way to automatically fetch one of the datasets, so it has to be manually grabbed from [here](https://drive.google.com/drive/folders/1bjQ7LnhU8pBR3Ly63341bCULHFqc7pMw) if you want to run the script.
+Download the latest csv file.

 View linear graphs [here](https://docs.google.com/spreadsheets/d/1dfP3WLeU9T2InpIzNyo65R8d_e7NpPea9zKaldEdYRA/edit?usp=sharing) and log graphs [here](https://docs.google.com/spreadsheets/d/1UjUofAjpKVNX3IhlRKx-Ah-Egf-Zn8TesmsmbP-7gWU/edit?usp=sharing).

-There currently is not a way to automatically fetch one of the datasets, so it has to be manually grabbed from [here](https://covid19.colorado.gov/hospital-data).
-Click the download button under the "Number of COVID-19 patients admitted or discharged/transferred" chart, select Crosstab, and click Download.